-The project will improve creek water quality and habitat conditions through the restoration of floodplain habitat, removal of non-native vegetation, and stabilization of eroding creek banks.

-Portions of the creek banks will be re-graded to create floodplain habitat, reduce stream bank erosion, and improve riparian habitat for native species.

-Locally sourced native plants will be installed to re-vegetate disturbed areas and to improve habitat diversity along this portion of Arroyo Burro.

-Funding for this restoration effort has been generously supported by the California Coastal Conservancy and the California Department of Fish and Wildlife.

-Clean copy | The project will improve creek water quality and habitat conditions through the restoration of floodplain habitat, removal of non-native vegetation, and stabilization of eroding creek banks.
+The project is designed to improve creek water quality and habitat conditions through the restoration of floodplain habitat, removal of non-native vegetation, and stabilization of eroding creek banks.

-Portions of the creek banks will be re-graded to create floodplain habitat, reduce stream bank erosion, and improve riparian habitat for native species.
+Portions of the creek banks were re-graded to create floodplain habitat, reduce stream bank erosion, and improve riparian habitat for native species.

-Locally sourced native plants will be installed to re-vegetate disturbed areas and to improve habitat diversity along this portion of Arroyo Burro.
+Locally sourced native plants were installed to re-vegetate disturbed areas and to improve habitat diversity along this portion of Arroyo Burro.

 Funding for this restoration effort has been generously supported by the California Coastal Conservancy and the California Department of Fish and Wildlife.